-• Respondents across all industry groups perceive the overall magnitude and severity of risks in the environment to be higher for 2023 relative to 2022, and most perceive 2023 risks as higher than two years ago (2021).

-• There is a marked contrast in perspectives across industry groups about specific risk concerns, supporting the view that industry context is important to consider.
-But given that certain types of organizations' business models may not fit neatly into a single industry category, reviewing differences in risk concerns across multiple industries may help tease out risks that otherwise could be overlooked.

-Respondents in the Consumer Products and Services industry group and Healthcare industry group rate 12 of 38 risks at the "Significant Impact" level, suggesting that respondents in these industry groups are the most concerned about how they are managing their risks.
+- Respondents across all industry groups perceive the overall magnitude and severity of risks in the environment to be higher for 2023 relative to 2022, and most perceive 2023 risks as higher than two years ago (2021). - There is a marked contrast in perspectives across industry groups about specific risk concerns, supporting the view that industry context is important to consider.
+But given that certain types of organisations' business models may not fit neatly into a single industry category, reviewing differences in risk concerns across multiple industries may help tease out risks that otherwise could be overlooked. - of 38 risks at the "Significant Impact" level, suggesting that respondents in these industry groups are the most concerned about how they are managing their risks.
 In contrast, respondents in the Technology, Media and Telecommunications industry group rate seven risks at that level, whereas respondents in the Manufacturing and Distribution industry group only rate three of the 38 risks at the "Significant Impact" level.
-Finally (and surprisingly), respondents in Financial Services and Energy and Utilities do not rate any risks at that level, possibly noting a higher level of confidence in their organizations' risk management processes.
+Finally (and surprisingly), respondents in Financial Services and Energy and Utilities do not rate any risks at that level, possibly noting a higher level of confidence in their organisations' risk management processes.